shriharivish/shriharivish.github.io/_projects/1_project.md

 <h4>Crosstalk and Algorithms</h4>

 Our crosstalk challenges involve intricacies such as the interplay of Nyquist theory in choosing frequencies.
 The need for tight tolerance in Pulse Repetition Rate (PRR) becomes crucial, as mismatched PRRs can generate unwanted signals.
 Imperfect frequency differences in modulation between transducers result in complex harmonics, emphasizing the necessity for tight frequency tolerance.
 Additionally, crosstalk with large signals can lead to clipping, causing a marginal reduction in sensitivity.
-I have come up with techniques to handle all these effects of having multiple transducers on a mother and have demostrated performance equivalence ith a single standalone sensor.
+I have come up with techniques to handle all these effects of having multiple transducers on a mother and have demonstrated performance equivalence with a single standalone sensor.

 <div class="img">